 The Fines for Cyber Security Breaches Will Increase – Here’s How to Protect Your Business

 Protecting your business from the impact of a data breach is something many companies must take seriously.
-In June, it was reported that the amount of data breach notifications received by data protection authorities had on average increased across Europe by 66%.
+In June, it was reported that the amount of data breach notifications received by data protection and privacy authorities had on average increased across Europe by 66%.
 This is compared to the period between May 2018 and May 2019, the first year of GDPR coming into force.
 The largest amount of data breach notifications was seen in both France (2287) and Spain (1608), representing a 97% and 58% increase respectively.
 Interestingly, the UK saw a decrease of 11% on the first year of GDPR.

 - External hacking or scams